DarioCabas/2wheel_robot/README.md

 # TWO WHEEL ROBOT IN GAZEBO-ROS

 _This is a short description about the content of my proyect.
 In this project I create a robot with ROS, we use a URDF model to construct our robot and uses the xacro files for more structure code of the robot in a different files.
-So in this present project you can see a robot based in two wheels and a caster front_
+So in this present project you can see a robot based in two wheels and a caster front that can visualize en RVIZ that is a tool for visualization._

 ## Table of contents
 * [Getting Started](#Getting-Started)